Haivision/srt/README.md

 Install cmake and openssl-devel (or similar name) package.
 For pthreads there should be -lpthreads linker flag added.

+Default installation directory of `make install` is `/usr/local`.
+To define a different installation path, use the `--prefix` option with `configure` or `-DCMAKE_INSTALL_PREFIX` CMake option.

+To uninstall, call `make -n install` to list all the dependencies, and then pass the list to `rm`.

 ### Ubuntu 14
 ```
 sudo apt-get update